a-barinov/liteqube/README.md

 If USB_INPUT_DEVICES is set to True in the installation script (it is by default) then `/etc/qubes-rpc/qubes.Input*` files will be installed, allowing dom0 input to come from USB devices.
 This is a security risk, you've been warned.

 ### VPN
 The intent is to create a fire-and-forget qube that connects to VPN server once started and routes and acts as netvm for any connected qubes, routing all traffic through VPN.
-Only redirection of traffic through SSH connection is supported at this time, the qube is called core-vpn-ssh.
-This was created out of necessity as network I was on was not allowing any external udp traffic, and I wanted to have secure access to my home network.
-SSH keys are obtained from core-keys.
-Look at the `custom` dir inside installation dir, it shows how to put your ssh keys into core-keys automatically.
+There are 3 vpn types currently supported:
+1. OpenVpn.
+Only password authentication is currently supported.
+2. Redirection of tcp traffic through SSH connection; local dns is used.
+Only ssh key authentication is currently supported.
+3. Redirection of tcp traffic through SSH connection; dns-over-http (DoH) is used for dns lookups.
+Only ssh key authentication is currently supported.
+You can initiate a connection on qube start (look at settings-qube.sh) and switch to another connection on the fly (look at lq-vpn command installed to dom0).
+Have a look at 'lq-addkey' command if you need to add keys to keys qube (core-keys) after installation.

 ### Storage
 This creates a set of qubes that provide secure and transparent access to encrypted storage devices like usb sticks.
 The approach is based on 3 layers, separating device access, decryption and working with decrypted filesystem: